Sharp convergence rates of time discretization for stochastic time-fractional PDEs subject to additive space-time white noise: Introduction

-for time discretization of the stochastic PDE \eqref{Frac-SPDE2}.
+for time discretization of the stochastic PDE \eqref{Frac-SPDE2}, where by ``sharp'' we mean that we are able to obtain an approximation theoretic convergence rate that is consistent with respect to the regularity of the solution in time.
 This estimate is achieved via a more delicate analysis of the resolvent operator by using its Laplace transform representation.
 Our result covers both subdiffusion and diffusion-wave cases in one-dimensional spatial domains and, for the subdiffusion case, multi-dimensional domains.

 The rest of the paper is organized as follows.
 In Section \ref{The main results}, we present the backward-Euler convolution quadrature scheme we use to determine approximate solutions of the stochastic time-fractional PDE \eqref{Frac-SPDE2} and then state our main theoretical results.
 In Section \ref{Proof of Theorem}, we derive an integral representation of the numerical solution for which we prove sharp convergence rate results for the approximate solution.
 Numerical results are given in Section \ref{Numerical examples} to illustrate the theoretical analyses.